Groskilled/traffic_sign_classifier/writeup.md

 If a well known architecture was chosen:
 * What architecture was chosen?
+I went for vgg16.
 * Why did you believe it would be relevant to the traffic sign application?
+I go for a vgg16 everytime I need to work with images since it performs well and weights are available (even if I did not used it here) and it is used for classification, exactly what we need here.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?